gabriel-bouf/Projets-Finance/README.md

 After finding the break-even volatility based on the P&L simulation, I have obtained the following BEV surface :
 ![BEV2](https://github.com/user-attachments/assets/4f1ff3ec-ca7f-45dd-96ab-accf05efadef)

+Based on the provided BEV (Break-Even Volatility) surface, we can observe the following:

+- Strike Price Impact: The surface illustrates that for very low strike prices, the P&L remains negative, indicating that a break-even volatility does not exist in these scenarios.
+This is because the cost of hedging exceeds the potential gains from the option position.
+- Volatility Variation: For higher strike prices, the break-even volatility tends to stabilize, reflecting a more balanced hedging strategy.
+- Maturity Effect: The time to maturity also plays a significant role, with shorter maturities generally requiring higher volatilities to break even.
+- Transaction Costs: The inclusion of commission rates and bid-ask spreads adds to the overall cost of the hedging strategy, making it more challenging to achieve a positive P&L, especially for deep in-the-money options.

+---

 ## Projet 2 : Optimisation de Portefeuille avec le modèle de Markowitz et l'API Mistral